Coordinators McGriff and Longo Recap UT Martin, Preview Cal

 Members of Rebel Team and Staff Back in Haiti for Mission Work for Third Straight Year

-Harris has helped develop Evan Engram into one of the best tight ends in school history and among the best in the nation right now.
-Engram has proven to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
-Engram’s 1,394 career receiving yards are the most all-time by an Ole Miss tight end, while his 97 receptions, including seven touchdowns, rank second in program history for a Rebel tight end.
+Harris helped develop Evan Engram into one of the best tight ends in school history and a first-round NFL Draft pick.
+Engram proved to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
+Over his sensational collegiate career, Engram became the first Rebel to be named All-SEC four times and finished as the all-time Ole Miss leader in receptions (162), receiving yards (2,320) and touchdowns (15) by a tight end.

 With uncertainty at the tight end position entering the 2013 season, Harris helped turn the question mark into an exclamation point with the play of a rookie Engram.